 The development and commercialization of new products is highly competitive.
 We face competition from major pharmaceutical companies, specialty pharmaceutical companies, biotechnology companies, universities and other research institutions worldwide with respect to our product candidates that we may seek to develop or commercialize in the future.
-For example, Acer Therapeutics, Inc., Aeglea BioTherapeutics, Inc., Arcturus Therapeutics Inc., Ultragenyx Pharmaceutical Inc., Horizon Pharma plc, Kaleido Biosciences, Inc., Selecta Biosciences, Inc., Translate Bio, Inc. and Versantis AG have developed or are developing product candidates for the treatment of UCD; Bausch Health Companies Inc., Kaleido Biosciences, Inc., Mallinckrodt plc, Rebiotix, Inc./Ferring, Umecrine Cognition AB, Versantis AG as well as other preclinical and discovery stage companies have developed or are each developing product candidates for the treatment of HE; and American Gene Technologies International Inc., BioMarin, Inc., Censa Pharmaceuticals, Inc., Codexis, Inc., Homology Medicines, Inc., MipSalus ApS, Moderna Therapeutics, and Rubius Therapeutics, Inc. have developed or are developing product candidates for the treatment of PKU.
+For example, Censa Pharmaceuticals, Inc., Nestlé Health Science/Codexis, Inc., Homology Medicines, Inc., Rubius Therapeutics, BioMarin, Inc., American Gene Technologies International Inc., Moderna Therapeutics, Sanofi, Generation Bio, Inc., Agios, Inc. and Trucode Gene Repair, Inc. and other discovery stage companies have developed or are developing product candidates for the treatment of PKU.
 Our competitors may succeed in developing, acquiring or licensing technologies and products that are more effective or less costly than the product candidates that we are currently developing or that we may develop, which could render our product candidates obsolete and noncompetitive.
-In addition to the competition we face from alternative therapies for the diseases we intend to target with our product candidates, we are also aware of several companies that are also working specifically to develop engineered bacteria as cellular drug therapies, such as Intrexon Corp.
-Further there are several companies working to develop other similar products.
-Many of our competitors have substantially greater financial, technical and other resources, such as larger research and development staff and experienced marketing and
+In addition to the competition we face from alternative therapies for the diseases we intend to target with our product candidates, we are also aware of several companies that are also working specifically to develop engineered bacteria as cellular drug therapies, such as Intrexon Corp., Oragenics, Inc. and Azitra Inc. Many of our competitors have substantially greater financial, technical and other resources, such as larger research and development staff and experienced marketing and manufacturing organizations.
+Third-party payors, including governmental and private insurers, may also encourage the use of generic products.